DariuszAniszewski/python-ifirma/readme.md

 invoice_id = ifirma_client.generate_invoice(invoice)
 ```

-In near futore you can use `invoice_id` to perform other actions like downloading PDF or getting details.
+In near future you can use `invoice_id` to perform other actions like downloading PDF or getting details.

 **That's all folks**